inikep/lizard/examples/blockStreaming_doubleBuffer.md

                 {Out#4}
 ```

 Next, read first block to double buffer's first page.
-And compress it by `LZ5_compress_continue()`.
+And compress it by `Lizard_compress_continue()`.
-For the first time, LZ5 doesn't know any previous dependencies,
+For the first time, Lizard doesn't know any previous dependencies,
-so it just compress the line without dependencies and generates compressed block {Out#1} to LZ5 compressed data buffer.
+so it just compress the line without dependencies and generates compressed block {Out#1} to Lizard compressed data buffer.
 After that, write {Out#1} to the file.

 Next, read second block to double buffer's second page.
 And compress it.
-In this time, LZ5 can use dependency to Block#1 to improve compression ratio.
+In this time, Lizard can use dependency to Block#1 to improve compression ratio.
 This dependency is called "Prefix mode".

 Next, read third block to double buffer's *first* page.
 And compress it.
-Also this time, LZ5 can use dependency to Block#2.
+Also this time, Lizard can use dependency to Block#2.
 This dependency is called "External Dictonaly mode".

 Continue these procedure to the end of the file.